jdrichardsappacad/react-2021/week-14/practices/11-react-basic-hooks-useEffect-debug-short-practice/README.md

 There are 7 errors to correct.
 Errors are not just when the app runs but also warnings in the console.

-Some things to keep in mind as you work:
-* Errors will frequently point to what line is causing you trouble, make sure to read your error carefully while debugging
-* Some errors will not show until you try to interact with the app, don't be afraid of diving in and testing!
+You will encounter an error as soon as you load the repo with code sandbox.
+Read the error output and adjust the code to solve the issue.
+ - HINT: fetch functions are always asynchronous and will need to be treated as such.

+After encountering the next issue, look through the component to understand why that specific message was given.

-* If an error feels vague, read the code and think about what its goal is.
+You'll next get an error that might feel a bit confusing at first.
+Look at the code and think about what that line is trying to do.
-* Code Sandbox will try to be helpful and change the icon next to the file that generated the error
-* Be sure to check your console for clues
+ - HINT: useState is looking to take an argument that will be the initial value for our slice of state.

+You should be able to log in and click the submit button.
+However, nothing happens on submit.
+Take a look at the `Problems` tab next to the `Console` and see if you can fix the two issues it's reporting on.
+- HINT: think about the purpose of the dependency array in a useEffect

+With those five issues down there shouldn only be two left.
+See if you can identify and resolve the last two without any additional guidance.
+Be sure to keep an eye on the `Problems` and `Console` for clues.

-Good Luck!
+Good luck!

 [randomuser-api]: https://randomuser.me/
 [code-sandbox]:http://www.codesandbox.io